 - It encourages a bigger audience to shame and spread hate against one another

-- It creates a fake image about people’s lives
+- It creates a fake image of people’s lives

 - You cannot be sure about whom you are talking to